JunyiXia001/BCOG-FINAL-PROJECT/README.md

 •One person will devolop the class/function of players.(Function C)\
 •One person will develop the map (Function B)\
 •At last, we will develop the main functuion of the game together.
-(Function A)
+(Function A) The work done by member will be showed in the comment in each of the function or class

 ## **Communication**